The Bankrate promise

 1. Use the new credit card

-It might not have the best credit card rewards or the 0 percent intro APR offer that you could have gotten from another credit card, but if you use your new credit card responsibly, it can still help you build a solid credit history and improve your credit score.
+It might not have the best credit card rewards or the 0 percent intro APR offer you might have gotten from another credit card, but if you use your new credit card responsibly, it can still help you build a solid credit history and improve your credit score.

 2. Request a credit card swap